msprev/panzer/doc/README.md

 The latest version of pandoc (1.18), released 26 Oct 2016, introduces [breaking changes in its json encoding of a document's abstract syntax tree](https://github.com/jgm/pandoc/releases/tag/1.18).

 The current version of panzer (1.1) now supports only pandoc 1.18.
-If you want to run an earlier version of pandoc, please use an earlier version (1.0) of panzer.
+If you want to run an earlier version of pandoc, please use an earlier version (1.0.1 is the last such version) of panzer.

 # panzer